 My work is inspired by personal life experiences, as well as by the people and things around me.
 I am fascinated with how the strands of people's lives become woven together by events.

 Through my art I respond to and process the experiences of life.
 Starting with research and exploration of an idea or a personal issue about which I feel passionately, I follow a journey that ends with the finished piece.

 As I go, I choose processes and material that I think will suit what I am trying to say.
 Recording my ideas and images with drawings, words and photographs in my sketch books, I chart the journey and clarify my thoughts.

 Working by exploration, research, reflection and experimentation, I use a variety of techniques and materials.
 Although I have often used felt as a medium, my current work breaks away from this.
 I like to combine hand sewing and machine stitching.

 Throughout my life I have felt a deep affinity with fabrics, textural surfaces and pattern.

 To find out more about my work, visit my personal website here.

-Building new roads impacts the environment and one of the positive impacts of the lockdown during the coronavirus pandemic was the quieter, less polluted atmosphere.
+Building new major roads irretrievably impacts and permanently alters the environment and one of the positive impacts of the lockdown during the coronavirus pandemic was the quieter, less polluted atmosphere.

-We have the opportunity to explore how we travel and make changes that benefit us individually and the world.
-I am researching the relationship between fields, roads, and bicycles.
+We have the opportunity to explore how we travel and make transformational changes that benefit us individually, as a community and help protect the future world.
+Felicity explores this in these pieces of work.